Edge connector

 An edge connector is the portion of a printed circuit board (PCB) consisting of traces leading to the edge of the board that are intended to plug into a matching socket.
 The edge connector is a money-saving device because it only requires a single discrete female connector (the male connector is formed out of the edge of the PCB), and they also tend to be fairly robust and durable.
 They are commonly used in computers for expansion slots for peripheral cards, such as PCI, PCI Express, and AGP cards.

 Socket design

-Edge connector sockets consist of a plastic "box" open on one side, with pins on one or both side(s) of the longer edges, sprung to push into the middle of the open center.
+Edge connector sockets consist of a plastic "box" open on one side, with pins on one or both sides of the longer edges, sprung to push into the middle of the open center.
 Connectors are often keyed to ensure the correct polarity, and may contain bumps or notches both for polarity and to ensure that the wrong type of device is not inserted.
 The socket's width is chosen to fit to the thickness of the connecting PCB.

 The opposite side of the socket is often an insulation-piercing connector which is clamped onto a ribbon cable.
 Alternatively, the other side may be soldered to a motherboard or daughtercard.